zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/boards/revomini_MP32V1F4/1_read_ME.md

 be Serial and external I2C port is on pins 7&8 of Input port.
 But this can be changed by HAL_FLEXI_I2C parameter

 Main Port        - telemetry, Serial1.
-As a variant it can be used as SBUS input with hardware inverter (Parameter HAL_UART_SBUS) FlexiPort - OSD, Serial2
+As a variant it can be used as SBUS input with hardware inverter (Parameter HAL_UART_SBUS)
+FlexiPort        - OSD, Serial2
+Uart6 (pins 5&6) - GPS

 Input Port - PWM input is not supported - this is general trend